 5.1.9 Affordable housing targets and thresholds have been informed by an Economic Viability Assessment 2014 including the likely impact upon overall levels of housing delivery and aim of creating mixed communities.
 The work on viability involved the definition of housing value areas which are areas where housing values/prices are broadly similar.
-These can be seen in figure 5.1.The relationship of postcode areas to Housing Value Areas can be found in Appendix 7
+These can be seen in figure 5.1.-The relationship of postcode areas to Housing Value Areas can be found in Appendix 7 relevant and viable.
+The supporting evidence will be maintained by updating the housing market assessment work and viability and housing value areas on at a three yearly basis.

-Figure 5.1 - Housing Value Areas
+Figure 5.1 - Housing Value Areas (see Appendix for postcode areas of Housing Value Areas)

-5.1.10 The findings of the Local Housing Market Assessment 2013 (LHMA) have also been taken into account so that the resultant policies on affordable housing are locally relevant and viable.
-The supporting evidence will be maintained by updating the housing market assessment work and viability and housing value areas on a three yearly basis.
+5.1.10 The findings of the Local Housing Market Assessment 2013 (LHMA) have also been taken into account so that the resultant policies on affordable housing are locally